Angela has been both a renter with multiple pets and a pet-friendly landlord. She has shared her life with several dogs and cats.

 - Check your rental agreement first before you get a pet.
-Most of the time you will need to get approval from your landlord before you get a pet, even if you already have one.
-Many rental units have a limit on the number of pets you can have, the size of the pet, or the types of pets allowed.
+Most of the time, you will need to get approval from your landlord before you get a pet, even if you already have one.
+Many rental units have a limit on the number of pets you can have, the size of the pet or the types of pets allowed.

 - Get it in writing.
 A verbal acceptance of your pet isn't good enough.
-Ask to get it in writing so that you have some protection if they later ask you to get rid your pet (if you violate any of the rules they may be able to do it anyway).
+Ask to get it in writing so that you have some protection if they later ask you to get rid of your pet (if you violate any of the rules, they may be able to do it anyway).
 Make sure your rental agreement states the name and type of your pet(s).

 - Be prepared with temporary housing plans.
-You might not be able to find pet-friendly housing right away so have a backup plan in place.
+You might not be able to find pet-friendly housing right away, so have a backup plan in place.
 Ask a good friend or a family member if they would be willing to care for your pet temporarily until you can find rental housing that allows pets.
 If you can't bear the thought of being away from your pet, then stay at short-term pet-friendly accommodations like hotels or even a B&B or a cottage.